Skip to main content

 Setting global permissions

 Imagine that as the team’s admin, you’ve decided you want to block the sharing of files and folders outside of your team.
-Do you know how to do that?
+Watch how to set global permissions.

 Personal accounts stay personal